Languages – Classics

-We do, however, think that it is important to reinforce the grammar at every stage and to develop an understanding of sentence structure and the role of the cases, which can be so beneficial to English and the learning of other modern languages.
+We think that it is important to reinforce the grammar at every stage and to develop an understanding of sentence structure and the role of the cases, which can be so beneficial to English and the learning of other modern languages.
 Vocabulary has to be learned and tested regularly and the checklists at the end of each stage are used for this.
 Because ours is a reading course, leading to the first encounter with Latin authors in Book IV, no English into Latin translation is done below the Sixth Form.

 The Classics Clinic operates during lunchtimes for those who need to go over some aspect of their language or learning.
 This can be set up by invitation or on a drop-in basis.
-A member of the department will be on hand.

 We also offer Classical Civilisation which is a perfect choice for students who either love the Classical World but find the language difficult to cope with or who just want to study more about the lives of the Ancient Greeks and Romans alongside the language and literature.

 All three subjects are offered at A Level and we have a healthy take-up every year.
 We also send a number of students to a variety of universities, including Oxford and Cambridge, to study Classics or Classical related courses.